Licensed conveyancer: job description

 - Local authorities

-The majority of licensed conveyancers work on a self-employed basis or for private practices.
+The majority of licensed conveyancers work on a self-employed basis or in private practice.
 A large proportion of their work involves liaison with clients and organisations such as mortgage companies and estate agents.

-Vacancies are advertised by specialist recruitment agencies, in national newspapers and relevant publications including the Chartered Institute of Legal Executive's Journal, The CLC Chronicle, The Lawyer and the Law Gazette.
+Vacancies are advertised by specialist recruitment agencies, in national newspapers and relevant publications including the Chartered Institute of Legal Executives (CILEx) Journal , and the Law Society Gazette Jobs.

-To become a fully qualified licensed conveyancer it is necessary to spend two years in practical training with a 'qualified employer', such as a solicitor, and pass the Council for Licensed Conveyancers (CLC) exams.
+To become a fully qualified licensed conveyancer it is necessary to complete one year of practical experience with an ‘authorised person’ such as a solicitor, and pass the Council for Licensed Conveyancers (CLC) exams.

 - Verbal communication and telephone skills